 Analyzing each separate component of your website can take a long time.
-That is why we have seen a huge growth in the market of web performance optimization analyzers; tools that help us analyze our website for optimal performance, give us detailed reports of our site speed performance, and insightful tips on how we can improve that performance to better reflect industry standard.
+That is why we have seen a huge growth in the web performance optimization analyzers; tools that help us analyze our website for optimal performance, give us detailed reports of our site speed performance, and insightful tips on how we can improve that performance to better reflect industry standard.
 What tools are you using to improve your site speed performance?

 With hundreds of millions of page analyzations so far, you know that GTmetrix is a popular tool that always does the trick.
 You can also take things a step further and let GTmetrix send you alerts whenever your page starts to load slowly.
 By the way, you can even test your site’s loading on different devices.

 If you are doing stuff on the internet, it is very unlikely that you have never heard of SimilarWeb.
 Well, if that is the case for you, you are welcome.
 A powerful and easy to use “market intelligence solution” that will help you figure out the volume of traffic a website receives.
-While you can test out yours, SimilarWeb comes very handily when you spy on your competition.
+While you can test out yours, SimilarWeb comes very handy when you spy on your competition.
 Of course, the website you would like to investigate further should be live for some time now and already of at least a decent size.
 SimilarWeb rarely recognizes super small websites, but will not show any details for completely new pages.

-PerfAudit is an amazing web optimization resource for anyone who is serious about learning the ins and outs of web optimization, and how you can better prepare your server, and content management system to be in sync with the latest industry standards for web optimization.
-Their networking guide is an amazing place to start to learn about the different ways each server and web component yields to the overall browsing experience.
+PerfAudit is an amazing web optimization resource for anyone serious about learning the ins and outs of web optimization, and how you can better prepare your server, and content management system to be in sync with the latest industry standards for web optimization.
+Their networking guide is amazing place to start to learn about the different ways each server and web component yields to the overall browsing experience.